Upper Endoscopy Baltimore: GERD/Reflux Procedures in Maryland

 - Only suitable for patients with a BMI less than 40

-- A newer procedure, so fewer data available on long-term outcomes
+- A newer procedure, so less data is available on long-term outcomes

 Stretta